Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp; "mobile": "Your Mobile Number",
 &nbsp;&nbsp;&nbsp; "password": "MySecurePassword123"
 }
-> 💡 Tips: You can replace the above values with your own existing or new mobile number & password.
-My system will handle this gracefully.
+> 💡 **Tip:** Replace the sample values with any valid mobile number and password.
+The system automatically handles both new registrations and existing user logins based on the provided credentials.

-> 💡 Note: If you give the mobile number that **already registered** as `Management` user account return **403** with message.
+> ⚠️ **Note:** If the provided mobile number is already registered under a **Management** account, the request will be rejected with a **403 Forbidden** response and an appropriate error message.

 #### ⚙️ Backend Processing Flow